flyteorg/flyte/rsts/deployment/gcp/opta.rst

-.. _deployment-aws-opta:
+.. _deployment-gcp-opta:

-AWS (EKS) Automated Setup with Opta
+GCP (GKE) Automated Setup with Opta
 -----------------------------------

 In order to handle production load robustly, securely and with high availability, there are a number of important tasks that need to